kuzmin-no/Fermax_Wi-Box_to_ADS/readme.md

 ```
 4. Restart the Wi-Box and test it by calling your apartment from the outdoor panel.

-If you don't see a video stream in the application, or even a blue screen with the date and time, try enabling the video via the command line in the Sofia application:
+If you don't see a video stream in the mobile application, or even a blue screen with the date and time, try enabling the video via the command line in the Sofia:

 ```bash
 vionoff on